langflow-ai/langflow/docs/docs/Integrations/Google/integrations-setup-google-oauth-langflow.md

 ![OAuth Client ID and Secret](/img/google/create-a-google-cloud-project.gif)

-3. To enable APIs for the project, select **APIs & Services** and click **Library**.
+3. To enable APIs for the project, select **APIs & Services**, and then click **Library**.
 Enable the APIs you need for your project.
 For example, if your flow uses the Google Drive component, enable the Google Drive API.
 4. To navigate to the OAuth consent screen, click **APIs & Services**, and then click **OAuth consent screen**.
 5. Populate your OAuth consent screen with the application name, user support email, required [scopes](https://developers.google.com/identity/protocols/oauth2/scopes), and authorized domains.
 6. To create an **OAuth Client ID**, navigate to **Clients**, and then click **Create Client**.